SergeBakharev/carvera_a_to_z/dust-collection.md

-# Shapeoko setup
+# Carvera setup

-This section is a brief overview of the usual elements of a Shapeoko setup in the workshop, and focuses on the "why" and "what's important" in each element, rather than describing all possible options \(which would be impossible, user setups vary wildly!\)
+This section is a brief overview of the usual elements of a Carvera setup in the workshop, and focuses on the "why" and "what's important" in each element, rather than describing all possible options \(which would be impossible, user setups vary wildly!\)

 ## Location

-Many users do not have the luxury of having multiple options for where to install their Shapeoko anyway, but when possible:
+Many users do not have the luxury of having multiple options for where to install their Carvera anyway, but when possible:

 * a heated/dry area is preferable.
 The structure and electronics are basically immune to low/high temps and humidity, but the MDF bed is prone to absorb moisture.
 * spare space around the machine \(especially above the machine\) comes in handy